vinidesenvolve/vinidesenvolve/README.md

 My preference is back-end development, but my goal is to become a Software Engineer.

-Some of the technologies I'm currently working on are:
+Some of the technologies I've been working on are:

 Java and Spring

-JavaScript

-Mysql / Postgre
+Mysql / SQL Oracle

+Jenkins

+API

 Be welcome and let's connect!